 Before you do anything else, you should decide whether it’s possible to host your party on another day.
 You may need to make a few quick phone calls or texts to learn whether guests will still be available on your chosen date.
 If you decide that enough guests will be available for your rescheduled date, then immediately contact your entire guest list to inform them of the changed date and time.

-If the party has been rescheduled a week or more later, you may still get away with a light touch up if it’s not too far into the future.
+If the party has been rescheduled a week or more in the future, you may still get away with a light touch up if it’s not too far into the future.
 Pay attention to family habits and keep the clutter from building up.
-Use a duster to go over surfaces (without moving around too many items).
-You may have to mop the kitchen or other floor if pets and kids have created tracks in your home through normal traffic.
+Use a duster to go over surfaces without moving around too many items.
+You may have to mop the floor if pets and kids have created tracks in your home through normal traffic.

 Alternatively, you can embrace your messy home, your family, and all the smudges that accumulate and be confident that guests won’t really notice.
 After all, they’re visiting to be with you, not to judge you.
 As long as your home is comfortable and hygienic (no dirty piles of dishes in the sink), don’t worry about cleaning again.

 Most cookies can be safely stored in your freezer for weeks or even months if you’ve carefully wrapped them in an air-tight container.
 Baked but unfrosted cake layers will hold in the freezer, as long as they’ve been carefully wrapped.
-In fact, it's usually easier to frost a cake after the layers have put in some time in the freezer.
+It's usually easier to frost a cake after the layers have put in some time in the freezer.

 If, on the other hand, your party has been postponed long enough that you know your produce won’t keep, consider this prep work as a way to make your meals leading up to the party easier.
-They can be used in stir-fries; salads; added to breakfast cereal or to top pancakes; added to lunch boxes; or served as after school or work snacks.
-I always consider leftovers from fruit and vegetable trays as a bonus for the host anyway.
+They can be used in stir-fries, salads, added to breakfast cereal or to top pancakes, added to lunch boxes, or served as after school or work snacks.